rawakinode/monad-bridge-mcp-server/README.md

 7. Restart Claude Desktop.
 8. When prompted, allow MCP access for the chat session `(Allow for This Chat)`.

+## Command Usage

+### Check Wallet Address

+- Write command `show my wallet address` on Claude.
+- Allow MCP access for the chat session `(Allow for This Chat)`.
+- Claude will respon with your wallet address from your PRIVATE_KEY.

+### Check Wallet Balance (ETH, MONAD, and wMON)

+- Write command `check our ETH balance, check our MONAD balance, and check our wmon balance on sepolia` on Claude.
+- Allow MCP access for the chat session `(Allow for This Chat)`.
+- Claude will respon with balance ETH sepolia, MON, and wMON Sepolia.

+### Bridge wMON Sepolia > MONAD

+- Write command `bridge 0.01 wmon sepolia to monad` on Claude.
+- Allow MCP access for the chat session `(Allow for This Chat)`.
+- If success, Claude will respon with success transaction details.

+### Bridge MONAD > wMON Sepolia

+- Write command `bridge 0.01 monad to wmon sepolia` on Claude.
+- Allow MCP access for the chat session `(Allow for This Chat)`.
+- If success, Claude will respon with success transaction details.

 ## Important Links

 - [View on Etherscan Sepolia](https://sepolia.etherscan.io/)